Constructive analysis of the Navier-Stokes equation: Introduction

-However, the requirement (\ref{rhosum}) for a global scheme is weaker than the requirement of a scheme where the time step size is bounded from below independently of the time step number $l$.
+Note that the requirement (\ref{rhosum}) for a global scheme is weaker than the requirement of a scheme where the time step size is bounded from below independently of the time step number $l$.
 Indeed the requirement (\ref{rhosum}) allows us to choose time step sizes $\rho_l$ of order

 in order to define a global scheme.
 This does not mean that we shall construct a solution which has a linear bound with respect to time.
 Indeed we shall construct a bounded solution $\mathbf{v}$ where all components $v_i$ are gobally bounded with respect to the $|.|_{1,2}$ norm.
-However, choosing time step sizes of order (\ref{rhosize}) is useful in order to control the integral magnitude (\ref{vnorm}).
-However, linear growth of the solution with respect to a supremum norm up to a certain order of derivatives is not sufficient in order to define a global scheme.
+However, choosing time step sizes of order (\ref{rhosize}) may be useful in order to control the integral magnitude (\ref{vnorm}).
+This depends on the control function which is chosen - as we shall see below.
+Linear growth of the solution with respect to a supremum norm up to a certain order of derivatives is not sufficient in order to define a global scheme for problems which are defined on an infinite domain.

 Therefore we shall construct a bounded solution of an equivalent problem with solution $\mathbf{v}^{r,\rho}$ defined recursively via a series $\mathbf{v}^{r,\rho,l}$.
 Here 'bounded' means bounded with respect to the supremum norm.
-For the integral magnitude \ref{vnorm} it suffices to have linear growth in time.
-The choice of the time step size \ref{rhosize} will ensure the local convergence of the scheme.
+For the integral magnitude (\ref{vnorm}) it suffices to have linear growth in time.
+The choice of the time step size (\ref{rhosize}) will ensure the local convergence of the scheme.
 Here for each $l\geq 1$ the functions $\mathbf{v}^{r,\rho,l},~\mathbf{v}^{\rho,l},~\mathbf{r}^l$ are all defined on the domain $[l-1,l]\times {\mathbb R}^n$.
 For $\tau=l-1$ we have $\mathbf{v}^{r,\rho,l}=\mathbf{v}^{r,\rho,l-1}$ for all $l\geq 1$.
 The series $\left( \mathbf{r}^l\right)_l$ is designed in order to control the source terms of the equations for $\mathbf{v}^{r,\rho,l}$.
 For integers $l\geq 1$ (time-steps) we shall construct a series of real numbers $\left(\rho_l\right)$ and a family of recursively defined functions $\left(r^l_i\right),~l\in {\mathbb N},~1\leq i\leq n$, where

 and consider the equation system for the functions